BenchLabs/bench-technology-handbook/how-we-set-salaries.md

  - We use the ratio of skills they have to the total skills required for their role to calculate their position in the band (0.8-1.2) using a default open formula.
 We call this number the compa-ratio.
  - We then multiply the salary midpoint by their compa-ratio to determine salary

 This bullet list looks quite simple, but in reality these sessions are full of deeply honest conversations about growth.
+These assessment conversations are so useful, we conduct them at least twice a year!
 They help us set growth objectives, they specify areas of focus, and they ensure that every salary decision that we make is backed by a transparent, documented, and repeatable process.
+Please note that salary only changes once per year, in either January or July, and the date of your compensation-impacting assessment is determined by your start date.

 ### How do we handle changes in market value?

+We review market data and updating salary bands at least once per year.
 If the market changes and salary midpoints are higher, we can simply multiply these midpoints by the compa-ratio to determine updated salaries.
 This is significantly more efficient than re-reviewing every person every time the market changes.
 It's also worth noting that we never decrease salaries when the market goes down.

-We review market data and updating salary bands at least once per year.

 ## Promotions